Scott-Lab-QBI/hpc_pipeline/README.md

 ## Checking on a job or debugging
-To check if the hpc_pipeline is running in a terminal on Moss type the command
+To check if the hpc_pipeline is running in a terminal on Zfish type the command
 ```
 pstat
 ```